-You will use a catheter (tube) to drain urine from your bladder.
+A urinary catheter tube drains urine from your bladder.
 You may need a catheter because you have urinary incontinence (leakage), urinary retention (not being able to urinate), prostate problems, or surgery that made it necessary.

 Urine will drain through your catheter into the toilet or a special container.
 Your doctor will show you how to use your catheter.
 After some practice, it will get easier.

 Sometimes family members, a school nurse, or others may be able to help you use your catheter.

 Ask your doctor how often you should empty your bladder with your catheter.
-Usually, you will need to empty it every 4 to 6 hours, or 4 to 6 times a day.
+Usually it's every 4 to 6 hours, or 4 to 6 times a day.

 Always empty your bladder first thing in the morning and just before you go to bed at night.
 You may need to empty your bladder more frequently if you have had more fluids to drink.

 Avoid letting your bladder get too full.
-This increases your risk of infection and other problems.
+This increases your risk of infection or other complications.

 Follow these steps to insert your catheter: